Rules and Regulations

 - Eligibility: To be eligible, the Classroom must have completed a minimum of three Challenge Assignments and have been awarded the associated points.

-- Continuing Eligibility: Classrooms that win a Challenge Assignment Prize remain eligible to receive one Major Prize.
+- Continuing Eligibility: Classrooms that win a Challenge Assignment Prize remain eligible to receive other Secondary Prizes and one Major Prize.

 - Take-Home Challenge Prizes:

 - Number and Chances of Winning: Five potential Take-Home Challenge Prizes will be awarded.
 Chances of winning a Take-Home Challenge Prize will depend on the number of Classrooms that meet the eligibility requirements below.

 - Value: Each Take-Home Challenge Prize will consist of $1,000.00, with a total approximate retail value of $5,000.00.